-What is the difference between the Prescription and Supplement strength drops?
+What is the difference between the Medical Grade and Supplement Strength Drops?

-– Are a prescription therapy that require a prescription from one of our providers at MyAllergyDrops.com.
+– Are a medical grade therapy that is managed by one of our providers at MyAllergyDrops.com.

 – Provide long term allergy desensitization with completion of therapy.